Husamui/AI-self-browsing-browser/README.md

 - 🔍 If data not found preform website internal search. by first finding the search box and type in it, submit it and extract data from the result page.
 - 🔧 Expandable actions to be added to the bot. current capability is to extract data from webpage and preform search and extract data from search result page.
 ## Next actions to be added
-- 👆 Click on the page and extract data from the new page.
+- 👆 Click on the page elements (buttons, links...) and extract data from the new page.
 - ↕️ Scroll down and extract data from the new page.
 - 📝 Fill out form and submit it.
 - 🗂️ Download files and extract data from them.